To get a sense of the variety and scope of literature and language projects recently funded by Hendrix-Murphy, check out

 Headed to a literary archive?
-Be aware that access to literary archives is a limited commodity that each archive grants in its own way.
+Be aware that access to archives is a limited commodity that each institution grants in its own way.
 Some have tighter restrictions to others.
 If your project involves research at a literary archive, ask for guidance from a professor who is familiar with that institution’s policies.
 The Hendrix-Murphy

 Foundation Office can refer you.